pzchu/Langchain-Chatchat/README.md

 <br/>

-The following sections introduce how to install and run Langchain-chatchat on systems equipped with Intel GPUs, utilizing the GPU to run both LLMs and embedding models.
+The following sections introduce how to install and run Langchain-chatchat on systems equipped with Intel CPUs or GPUs, utilizing the CPU/GPU to run both LLMs and embedding models.

 ## Table of Contents
 1. [LangChain-Chatchat Architecture](#langchain-chatchat-architecture)